DataDog/documentation/content/en/agent/kubernetes/prometheus.md

 #### Advanced configuration

-You can define advanced Openmetrics check configurations or custom Autodiscovery rules other than native Prometheus annotations with the `additionalConfigs` configuration field in `values.yaml`.
+You can define advanced OpenMetrics check configurations or custom Autodiscovery rules other than native Prometheus annotations with the `additionalConfigs` configuration field in `values.yaml`.

-`additionalConfigs` is a list of structures containing Openmetrics check configurations and Autodiscovery rules.
+`additionalConfigs` is a list of structures containing OpenMetrics check configurations and Autodiscovery rules.

-Every [configuration field][14] supported by the Openmetrics check can be passed in the configurations list.
+Every [configuration field][14] supported by the OpenMetrics check can be passed in the configurations list.

 The autodiscovery configuration can be based on container names or kubernetes annotations or both.
 When both `kubernetes_container_names` and `kubernetes_annotations` are defined, it uses AND logic (both rules must match).